-When dogs exhibit abnormal behavior, they’re often trying to tell us that something is wrong.
+When dogs exhibit abnormal behaviour, they’re often trying to tell us that something is wrong.
 Whether loss of appetite or having accidents in the house, changes that are out of the norm often warrant a trip to the vet.
-Head pressing is one such behavior that requires immediate vet attention.
+Head pressing is one such behaviour that requires immediate vet attention.
 But what is head pressing in dogs?

 What Is Head Pressing in Dogs?

 As opposed to the occasional head butt, head pressing is compulsive.
-It’s a frequent, patterned behavior.
-Dr. Greenstein says one way to tell is if you try to redirect your dog from the behavior and they go straight back to it.
+It’s a frequent, patterned behaviour.
+Dr Greenstein says one way to tell is if you try to redirect your dog from the behaviour and they go straight back to it.

 What Are The Symptoms of Head Pressing?